 Roll pout of bed, get your coffee going and preheat oven to 375°F.

 Bake for 45 min, until nice and golden brown and there is no liquid present.
-REMEMBER this is like bread budding, so it should be soft a gooey in the middle, but NOT runny or liquidy.
+REMEMBER this is like bread pudding, so it should be soft a gooey in the middle, but NOT runny or liquidy.

 Pull the French toast out of the oven and let it sit for about 5 min.

-Serve with powdered sugar, whip cream and fruit, or what ever else you enjoy on your french toast.
+Serve with powdered sugar, whip cream, and fruit, or whatever else you enjoy on your french toast.

 ENJOY and Share!